 Learn how to make a simple mimosa at home with our easy recipe, tips and tricks!
-This cocktail uses only 2 ingredients and is perfect for all occasions, but especially brunch!
+This cocktail uses only 2 ingredients, champagne and chilled orange juice.

 Mimosas are the classic brunch cocktail.
-They’re truly perfect for any holiday or occasion and they are SO simple to make.
+Traditionally served in champagne flutes, this simple cocktail is truly perfect for any holiday or occasion, especially brunch.

 If you’re hosting a Christmas brunch, Easter Brunch, Mother’s Day picnic or putting together a bubbly bar for a graduation party, mimosa must be on the menu.
 They’re easy for the host to put together and there are several variations you can make!